An existing theme (often calm, ambient music or otherwise unsuited for fighting) is rearranged for a boss fight or The Very Definitely Final Dungeon

 - The Legend of Zelda: The Minish Cap has this in the battle against Vaati's final form (after the castle is collapsing).

 - In The Legend of Zelda: Twilight Princess, the Theme Music Powerup during boss battles is a remix of the Hyrule Field theme.
 Also, some bosses (especially Stallord) use remixes of "Dinosaur Boss Battle" from Ocarina of Time.
-In addition, the fight against puppet Zelda is a remix of Ganondorf's theme and Zelda's Lullaby.
-Very disconcerting.
-Likewise, Zant's themes mimic some of the previous bosses'.
+Zant's themes mimic some of the previous bosses'.
+And the fight against puppet Zelda is a remix of Ganondorf's theme and Zelda's Lullaby.

 - The Legend of Zelda: Phantom Hourglass has a remix of Linebeck's theme for the final battle, with snippets of Bellum's Theme mixed in to emphasise the former's possession by the latter.
 Prior to that, the maritime battle with the Bellum-possessed Ghost Ship is accompanied by a sinister remix of the overworld music.